-Sophia loved the pig and spider cupcakes we made for her Charlotte’s Web book club last year so much, that she really wanted to try her hand at gorilla cupcakes.
+My daughter loved the pig and spider cupcakes we made for her Charlotte’s Web book club last year so much, that she really wanted to try her hand at gorilla cupcakes.
 We couldn’t find any good ones online, but we found some monkey ones that we were able to alter a little bit.

-She also chose to serve yogurt covered raisins, since that is Ivan’s very favorite food.
+My daughter also chose to serve yogurt covered raisins, since that is Ivan’s very favorite food.
 We also wanted to make some chocolate no bake cookies (“gorilla poop”) but we were out of gluten-free oats and I did not have a chance to get some in time for the party.
 Still, we thought it would be so much fun since Ivan does talk about his “me-balls” in the book quite a bit.
 (You’ll just have to read it!)

 Crafts and Activities